-Third Party billing includes all available billing options for car accident injuries.
+Third Party billing includes all available medical billing options for car accident injuries.
 Auto insurance is the most commonly used coverage for auto accident injuries.
 However, there are several other options for car wreck injuries including PIP, NO Fault, Med Pay and Letters of Protection (LOP) from an attorney.
 Third Party billing generally provides medical care after a car accident with no out-of-pocket expense.
 If you have been injured in a car accident, you may be eligible for Third Party Billing coverage.
 However, many Medical or Family Doctors will not accept third party billing.
 They only want to take first party billing or be paid up front.

 Third party vs First Party billing in an auto accident